kismetwireless/kismet-docs/readme/011-starting.md

 ---
 title: "Starting Kismet"
 permalink: /docs/readme/starting_kismet/
-excerpt: "When starting Kismet you can define multiple options on the command line, config files, or perform many operations via the web interface."
+excerpt: "Configuring and starting Kismet for the first time"
 docgroup: "readme"
 ---

-## Starting Kismet
+## The Basics

-Kismet can be started normally from the command line, and will run in a small ncurses-based wrapper which will show the most recent server output, and a redirect to the web-based interface.
+Kismet can be started normally from the command line, and shows a small text-based display of the recent output from the server.
+For the modern UI experience, you'll need to connect to the Kismet webserver.

-Alternately, for appliance-style installs, Kismet can also be started as a service; typically in this usage you should also pass `--no-ncurses` to prevent the ncurses wrapper from loading.
+If you're on the same hardware as Kismet (such as a laptop), you will connect to `http://localhost:2501` to reach the Kismet server.

+If you're running Kismet on dedicated hardware (such as a Raspberry Pi, Hak5 Wi-Fi Pineapple, or other dedicated device), you'll need to connect to *the address of the device*.
+For a Raspberry Pi this is often `http://raspberyrpi.local:2501` by default, but you will need to check the configuration of your device.
+It will be the same address you connect to over `ssh` to launch Kismet.

 ## Launching Kismet